NEFSC/READ-SSB-Lee-metadata/veslog.md

     + The captain's writes his number, but it doesn't agree with the NAME This type of error seems to happen infrequently, but often enough to be a problem.

+* Hullnum in the VESLOG T tables are NULL starting from 2018

 # Sample Code

 If you need to extract many years of VESLOG data, do it in a loop.